Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Related Work

-More recently, generative networks such as \ac{gan}s \cite{kupyn2019deblurgan,wang2021real} and diffusion models \cite{xia2023diffir} have been developed to more effectively handle complex degradations.
+More recently, generative networks such as \ac{gan}s \cite{kupyn2019deblurgan} and diffusion models \cite{xia2023diffir} have been developed to more effectively handle complex degradations.
 These frameworks learn the underlying image distribution to enable higher quality restorations through either adversarial training or iterative denoising respectively.
-Despite producing visually appealing results, \ac{gan}s are prone to mode collapse and training instability, while diffusion models face challenges with computational overhead and error accumulation during iterative sampling steps \cite{liu2024residual,yue2024arbitrary}.
-Other approaches have applied transformer-based architectures to good effect \cite{zamir2022restormer,wang2022uformer}, leveraging their ability to model long-range dependencies and global context through self-attention.
+Despite producing visually appealing results, \ac{gan}s are prone to mode collapse and training instability, while diffusion models face challenges with computational overhead and error accumulation during iterative sampling steps \cite{liu2024residual}.
+Transformer-based architectures have also been applied to good effect \cite{zamir2022restormer}, leveraging their ability to model long-range dependencies and global context through self-attention.

 While these architectural innovations effectively handle common image degradations such as defocus blur, motion blur, and Gaussian noise — these distortions tend to be more uniform and predictable.
 In contrast, optical aberrations pose unique challenges through intricate, depth-dependent, and spatially varying wavefront distortions that interact in complex ways across the image field.
 Robust aberration correction demands simultaneous understanding of wavefront behaviour and advanced restoration techniques, motivating the integration of sophisticated deep learning techniques with physics-informed frameworks for aberration correction. \begin{landscape}